nisayrdglll/denemee/README.md

       </ul>
     </li>
     <li>Customize your server by editing the configuration file (httpd.conf).
 This file is typically located in the `/usr/local/apache2/conf` directory.</li>
-    <li>Start the Apache HTTP Server.
+    <li>Start the GOO Web Server.
 You can use the following command to start the server:
       <ul>
         <li>$ sudo /usr/local/apache2/bin/apachectl start</li>
       </ul>
     </li>
-    <li>Verify that the Apache HTTP Server is running by visiting <a href="http://localhost">http://localhost</a> in your browser.
-By default, you should see the Apache welcome page with the configuration settings.</li>
+    <li>Verify that the GOO Web Server is running by visiting <a href="http://localhost">http://localhost</a> in your browser.
+By default, you should see the GOO Web Server welcome page with the configuration settings.</li>
   </ol>
 </div>
 <hr>